sparrc/cookbook/readme.md

 Not done yet, general curry recipe.
 Make jasmine rice as the curry simmers, about 1/2 cup dry per person.

+#### Ingredients:

 - 1/4 cup Thai red/yellow/green curry paste
 - 1 14oz can light coconut milk
 - 1 14oz can regular coconut milk
-combine curry paste and coconut milk in a medium saucepan and heat over low heat, covered.

 - 1 medium yellow onion
 - 3 bell peppers (red or orange preferred)
 - 2 large heads broccoli
 - 4 large carrots
-chop onions into very small pieces, chop bell peppers into 1/2 inch pieces, cut carrots on the bias into 1/4 inch pieces, and chop broccoli into small florets (also chop stalk cores).
-Put all vegetables into a dutch oven (or a large stock pot), then add coconut milk and curry paste mixture, and set over medium-low heat, uncovered.

 - 1 lb chicken, chopped into bite-size pieces
-Heat a skillet over high heat.
-Add chicken and sear outside for 1-2 minutes, then add to dutch oven.
-Salt generously, and simmer curry for 20-30 minutes until vegetables are tender.

 - 1 cube chicken bouillon
 - 1 tsp soy sauce
 - 3 limes

+#### Directions:

+1. combine curry paste and coconut milk in a medium saucepan and heat over low heat, covered.
+1. chop onions into very small pieces, chop bell peppers into 1/2 inch pieces, cut carrots on the bias into 1/4 inch pieces, and chop broccoli into small florets (also chop stalk cores).
+Put all vegetables into a dutch oven (or a large stock pot), then add coconut milk and curry paste mixture, and set over medium-low heat, uncovered.
+1. Heat a skillet over high heat.
+Add chicken and sear outside for 1-2 minutes, then add to dutch oven.
+Salt generously, and simmer curry for 20-30 minutes until vegetables are tender.
-while the curry simmers, add chicken bouillon, soy sauce, and zest from the three limes.
+1. while the curry simmers, add chicken bouillon, soy sauce, and zest from the three limes.

 ________________________________________________________________________________